Careers in Science

 - Using myCCO, an online tool that connects job seekers with employers

 - Calendar of career fairs

-Every September, Purdue hosts one of the largest student run job fairs in the country, the Industrial Roundtable .
+Every September, Purdue hosts one of the largest student run job fairs in the country, the Industrial Roundtable.
 Over 270 companies come to Purdue looking for summer internships, co-ops, and permanent placement.
-For a complete listing of campus career fairs, click here.
+Look at the complete listing of campus career fairs.

 Purdue students also receive career guidance, networking with potential employers, and job placement information through their academic advisors, academic departments, and student organizations.